 Many settlers headed west away from the Atlantic Coast and this museum includes five different sections where visitors can learn more.

-- The Lenape Camp tells the story of Native American life in the early 19th Century; a trading post complete with fur trader, wigwams and tomahawk throwing are among the attractions.
+The Lenape Camp tells the story of Native American life in the early 19th Century; a trading post complete with a fur trader, wigwams, and tomahawk throwing are among the attractions.

 Stone Mountain Historic Square, Georgia